 There is a lot going on every day.
 Attention is often fragmented and there is a lot to track and take care of.
 It's important to take care of yourself in the midst of all that's happening in your life and the greater world.
-I don't mean in a massage/day spa sort of idea of self-care.
-This is not indulgence.
-This is essential.
+I don't mean in a massage/day spa sort of idea of self-care, although you may include something like that.
+What I am pointing toward is not indulgence.
+It is essential.
 These foundational aspects of self-care are crucial for well-being.
-They include sleep, nutrition, movement, and contemplation.
+They include sleep, movement, nutrition and contemplation.

 Over the next weeks, I'll write more about each one of them.